 The respondent in Embarcadero filed an application to register its company logo in January 2009, claiming a “bona fide intention” to use the mark in commerce.
 15 U.S.C. § 1051(b).
 After the USPTO’s rejection of its original specimen, the respondent submitted a new specimen and revised the date it claimed to have first used the mark in commerce.
 The USPTO approved the application with a registration date of March 31, 2010.

 Slightly less than two years later, the petitioner filed a petition for cancellation on multiple grounds, including that the respondent allegedly submitted fraudulent information—specifically, the claimed date of first use in commerce—in its application.
 The respondent moved for summary judgment on the fraud claim.
 The TTAB granted the motion, finding that the petitioner had not met its burden of proof.
 It noted that a fraud claim requires proof of “intent to deceive the USPTO.”
 Embarcadero, opinion at 5.
 This has a stricter standard of proof than claims of “negligence or gross negligence,” requiring “clear and convincing” evidence.
 Id.

 Intellectual property attorney James G. Schwartz has represented businesses in the Bay Area since 1976.
-Contact us online or at (925) 463-1073 today to schedule a free and confidential consultation with an experienced and skilled business advocate.
+Contact us online or at (925) 463-1073 today to schedule an initial confidential consultation with an experienced and skilled business advocate.